 Sustainability Dashboard Coordinator

 Chelsea Harder is Hawai‘i Green Growth’s Sustainability Dashboard Coordinator, and is leading the implementation of the Aloha+ Challenge Dashboard.
 Chelsea brings her background in engineering, community development, education and energy sector work to Hawai‘i Green Growth.
 Before joining the team, Chelsea served as the market transformation specialist at Hawai‘i Energy.
 There she managed projects and fellowship programs to enhance strategic partnerships and provide professional development and community education to shift the market to help achieve Hawai‘i’s goal of 100% clean energy by 2045.
-Previously, she was a STEM educator and program director at local public and private schools and worked as a geotechnical engineer in the midwest.
-Chelsea served in Kiribati as a Peace Corps volunteer where she implemented programs aimed at improving the health of the community and improving their resilience to climate change.
-Chelsea is currently pursuing a Master’s Degree in Natural Resources & Leadership for Sustainability at the University of Vermont, holds a degree in Civil Engineering from University of Minnesota and studied abroad in Advanced Environmental Measurements Techniques (AEMT) program at Chalmers University in Gothenburg, Sweden.
-She is a Senior Fellow through the Environmental Leadership Program (ELP) National cohort.
-Chelsea is from northern Minnesota and has lived in Hawai‘i for nearly a decade.
+Previously, she was a Robotics, Engineering, and STEM educator and program director at local public and private schools and worked as a geotechnical engineer in the midwest.
+Chelsea served in Kiribati as a Peace Corps volunteer where she implemented programs to improve quality of life and resilience to climate change in island communities.
+Chelsea holds a master’s degree in Natural Resources & Leadership for Sustainability at the University of Vermont Rubenstein School, a bachelor’s degree in Civil Engineering from University of Minnesota, and studied abroad in Advanced Environmental Measurements Techniques (AEMT) program at Chalmers University in Gothenburg, Sweden.
+She is a Senior Fellow through the Environmental Leadership Program (ELP) National cohort and the Judge Advisor for the Hawai’i F.I.R.S.T.
+Robotics Competition.
+Chelsea is from northern Minnesota and has lived in Hawai‘i for ten years.

 Project Coordinator, Ala Wai Watershed and Sustainability Business Forum